adriankubinyete/sols-rng-biome-grinder/README.md

 * Open your Command Prompt and run "`node -v`" to confirm NodeJS is installed.
 * Run `npm install` to install the necessary dependencies for this project.
 * Run `npm run app` to run the application.
 Before running the application, pay close attention: if you need to STOP the application, you need to go to that Command Prompt and press "CTRL+C", or simply close it.

+PS: I strongly recommend you clone this repository using git, so it gets easier for you to update it.
+You will probably have to configure things again (sorry for now!)